ledif/web/content/pages/about/index.md

 parallel computing, distributed graph algorithms and parallel algorithms.
 C++ is my daily driver language.

+For more detailed information, please see my [resume](AdamFidel.pdf).

 You can reach me at [contact@fidel.id](mailto:contact@fidel.id) or on Twitter at [@ledif](https://twitter.com/ledif).